theonize/Currier/Gloss/Malachi/Malachi 3.md

 2) refiner's fire is hot enough to melt metal
 ...the purpose being to forcibly separate impurities for removal (the dross) fuller's soap is meant for cleansing cloth
-...it is harsh and leaves the cloth able to be dried and "fulled" i.e. fluffed and workable
+...it is harsh and leaves the cloth able to be dried and "fulled" i.e. fluffed and workable and ready to accept a dye